Digital Capture Resolution Measurements

 Hyperbolic wedge refers to features on the resolution test chart for quickly and more reliably assessing the limiting optical resolution visually.
 Rather than using a traditional radial grating feature (for example a starburst pattern) in which line spacing increases linearly with distance, the line spacing of a hyperbolic wedge increases linearly with spatial frequency.
 This effectively stretches high-frequency regions, to enable more precise resolution assessment.

-Sinusoidal Siemens star SFR chart in revised ISO 12233
+Sinusoidal Siemens star SFR chart used to measure s-SFR

 3. Scanner resolution measurements